 Ataxia is when a dog loses coordination in his hind end or experiences weakness there.
 Phenobarbital can trigger ataxia, and if you notice this, you should let your vet know.

-Some dogs experience behavior changes like depression when on phenobarbital.
+One of the side effects of phenoarbitral is depression in dogs.
 Dogs that are depressed may become listless or disinterested in normal activities, and may sleep a lot.

 Sometimes a dog can feel lethargic on phenobarbital.
 If you notice your dog seems to be lying around a lot, moving slowly like he is “out of it”, or behave as though he has recently been sedated, this is most likely due to his levels of phenobarbital and its effects on his neurological system.